Jing-Y-oss/Human-oropharyngeal-microbiome-analysis/README.md

 # Human oropharyngeal microbiome
-Transmission of the Human Oropharyngeal Microbiome among Cohabitants
+Scripts for the paper titled 'Transmission of the Human Oropharyngeal Microbiome among Cohabitants'